 Georgia PATENTS is open to 3 classes of inventors: 1) Solo Inventors; 2) Non-Profits; and 3) Small Businesses/Inventor Groups.
 Each class has certain criteria that must be met in order to qualify for the program.

-- You must be a resident of the state of Georgia or South Carolina;
+- You must be a resident of the state of Georgia, South Carolina, or Tennessee;

 - You must have a total combined household income of less than 300% of the poverty guidelines.
 Click the following link to check the current year's guidelines; and